nejckrmelj/domoticz-pi-smarthome/README.md

 ## Local Setup

+Before you start, you need to have a remote GPIO access enabled on your Raspberry Pi (enable it in `sudo raspi-config` settings and with `sudo systemctl enable pigpiod` on your Pi).

-To run this software locally, follow these steps:
+To run this repo locally, follow these steps:

-1. Clone this repository `git clone [repo url]`
+1. Clone repository `git clone [repo url]`

 2. Move to the software directory `cd software`